Song

 (a) Judy Garland learns she is to play Dorothy

-(b) Frank Morgan learns that he has
+(b) Frank Morgan learns that he has won the part of the Wizard

 (c) Bert Lahr rehearses his role as the Cowardly Lion